authelia/doks/content/en/roadmap/active/webauthn.md

 {{< roadmap-status >}}

-Implement Webauthn Platform Authenticators so that people can use things like Windows Hello, TouchID, or an Android Security Key.
+Implement WebAuthn Platform Authenticators so that people can use things like Windows Hello, TouchID, or an Android Security Key.

 ### Passwordless Login

 {{< roadmap-status >}}

-Implement Webauthn Passwordless Login.
+Implement WebAuthn Passwordless Login.
 This